lansalot/FreeRTK/AOG-PCBv2/Build.md

 Work your way through the 330k resistors.
 When you're done, 9 indents, 9 330k resistors !

 Then, start the 1k resistors.
-When you
+Again, as you do each one, indent it in the partslist.

-Diodes next, then LED (long leg to R19)
+Diodes next, do the two small 1N4004s, and the 3A Diode, then the LED (long leg/anode should be nearest to R19)

+Then, fit the opto couplers, only 3 of these.

-Then, do the headers - here, I fitted an arduino ethernet shield, so I could be sure the headers were aligned correctly.
+Then, do the headers - here, I temporarily fitted an arduino ethernet shield, so I could be sure the headers were aligned correctly.

+Next, the pins for the on/off.

+The ADS1115, solder the pins to it, and the header to the board.
+Don't fit it into the headers just yet tho.

+Then, the green power headers

+Voltage regulators next!